Carl Mays

-Carl William Mays (November 12, 1891 - April 4, 1971) was an American baseball pitcher who played 15 seasons in Major League Baseball from 1915 to 1929.
+Carl William Mays (November 12, 1891 - April 4, 1971) was an American professional baseball pitcher who played 15 seasons in Major League Baseball from 1915 to 1929.
 During his career, he won over 200 games, 27 in 1921 alone, and was a member of four World Series-champion teams.
 On August 16, 1920, Mays threw the pitch that fatally injured Ray Chapman of the Cleveland Indians, the only major league player to die as a direct result of an on-field injury.

 Playing career

 According to his World War I draft card, Carl William Mays was born November 12, 1891, in Atterson, Kentucky, one of five sons born to Callie Louisa Mays and William Henry Mays.
 His father was a Methodist minister, and was responsible for his strict religious upbringing.
 When Mays was 12, his father died and his mother moved the family to Kingfisher, Oklahoma, to live near her sister-in-law.
 Mays internalized his grief, settling into a surly persona with few if any close friends.
 His best personal support group was a couple named Pierce and Genevieve Mays, who were relatives and served as a surrogate uncle and aunt.
 As a professional baseball player, he had few friends in the baseball world.
 In part because of his strict Methodist upbringing, Mays refused to pitch on Sundays, as did legendary pitcher Christy Mathewson.

 Mays quit high school before graduating and began to earn a living as a baseball player on semi-pro teams in Oklahoma, Kansas, and Utah.
 In 1912, he entered the minor leagues as a member of the Boise, Idaho, team in the Class D Western Tri-State League.
 After a season in Boise, in 1913 Mays played one season for the Portland, Oregon, team in the Class A Northwest League.
 In 1914, Mays was drafted by the Triple-A International League's Providence Grays.
 The Grays were an affiliate of the Detroit Tigers, and the Tigers sold his contract to the Boston Red Sox.

 In one version of the story, Mays learned his underhand style of pitching from Dizzy Dismukes, a pitcher in Negro league baseball.
 In another, he was taught the technique by Joe McGinnity when McGinnity coached the Tacoma team during Mays's stint with Portland.
 Mays was nicknamed "Sub", a reference to his submarine pitching motion, and he was known to throw a spitball.
 The pitch was legal at the time of the Chapman incident, but Chapman's death was partly responsible for its ban in Major League Baseball (although the ban wouldn't take effect until 1921).
 Mays was also known for a habit of throwing inside to any batter who hugged the plate; despite a stellar win–loss record, he was typically among the American League leaders in hit batsmen.
 Mays was also regarded as an exceptional fielder, and was capable enough with the bat that he was often used as a pinch-hitter.

 Mays in a batting stance at the Polo Grounds some time during 1919-1922.